I was also blown away by Vixy's Firefly song Apprentice, a song about Inara that is just exquisite.

 More Details

-The del.icio.us mp3 player, by the way, works because it only implements a single Flash object on the screen and uses Javascript code to feed individual MP3 links to it.
-This Flash bug only comes up when you put more than 15 Flash objects on the screen.
+So it's clearly something Adobe changed after version 9.0.47.0, and it's something that breaks almost every quick-and-dirty little MP3 player out there in this strange and specific way.
+There are some that it doesn't break, though.
+For example, the little play buttons on Jonathan Coulton's Music Page, which use the del.icio.us mp3 player, work because they only implement a single Flash object on the screen and use Javascript code to feed individual MP3 links to it.
+The Flash bug I'm talking about only comes up when you put more than 15 Flash objects on the screen simultaneously.

 Incidentally, the player applet I'm using right now is Fabricio Zuardi's XSPF Player, the "Music Player Button" version.
 I've looked at a few other player applets and of the ones I tried, they all failed in some way based on the parameters I've described above.